m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 So far we looked at how real-time interactive streaming worked.
 We will now study the mechanisms behind streaming media content over the Internet, which accounts for nearly 60-70% of the Internet traffic.
 Various enabling technologies and trends have led to this development of consuming median content over the Internet.
 One, the bandwidth for both the core network and last-mile access links have increased tremendously over the years.
 Two, the video compression technologies have become more efficient.
 This enables to stream high-quality video without using a lot of bandwidth.
 Finally, the development of Digital Rights Management culture has encouraged content providers to put their content on the Internet.

 The types of content that is streamed over the Internet can be divided into two categories: i) Live -- this means the video content is created and delivered to the clients simultaneously.
-Examples can be streaming of sports events, music concerts etc, and ii) On-demand -- this includes streaming stored video based on users’ convenience.
+Examples can be streaming of sports events, music concerts etc, and ii) On-demand -- this includes streaming stored video based on users' convenience.
 Examples can be watching videos on Netflix, non-live videos on YouTube etc. As you can imagine, the constraints for streaming live and on-demand content differ slightly.
 One of the main constraints being that there is not a lot of room for pre-fetching content in the case of live streaming.
 In this lesson, we will focus mainly on understanding streaming of the on-demand video.
 It turns out that most of the basic principles behind streaming live at large-scale and on-demand content are similar apart from the few details such as video encoding.

 ## Video Streaming Bigger Picture

-Let’s begin with a high-level overview of how streaming works.
+Let's begin with a high-level overview of how streaming works.
 Here is a figure showing the different steps involved in video streaming.

 ![](https://assets.omscs.io/notes/0250.png)

 The video content is first created -- say in a professional studio like this lesson or using a smartphone by a user.
 The raw recorded content is typically at a high quality.
 It is then compressed using an encoding algorithm.
 This encoded content is then secured using DRM and hosted over a server.
 Typically content providers have their own data centers such as Google or use third-party Content delivery networks to replicate the content over multiple geographically distributed servers.
 This makes sure that the content can be delivered in a scalable manner.
 The end-users download the video content over the Internet.
-The downloaded video is decoded and rendered on the user’s screen.
+The downloaded video is decoded and rendered on the user's screen.

 In the remaining lesson, we will delve deeper into these steps.
 We will answer questions like how does the video compression work?
 What application and transport-layer protocols are used for video delivery?
 How do we ensure that the same content can be watched under a diversity of network conditions and using different user devices?